John Cloake: Diplomatic career

 In August 1948 Cloake commenced a career in the United Kingdom's Diplomatic Service, within the Foreign Office.
 Following an initial period in the Information Research Department, he was appointed Third Secretary in Baghdad in 1949 supporting Henry Mack and Jack Troutbeck.
 A posting to Saigon followed in 1951, first as Third Secretary then as Second Secretary.
 In 1956 he became Private Secretary to Permanent Under-Secretary Ivone Kirkpatrick during the time of the Suez Crisis, then to Douglas Dodds-Parker and, after that, to Ian Harvey.
 In 1958 he transferred to New York as Commercial Consul.
 He then worked in Moscow and in Tehran.
 His final post was in Sofia as Ambassador of the United Kingdom to Bulgaria where he was in charge of the UK's diplomatic mission between 1976 and 1980.

 Local historian

 Cloake and his wife moved to Richmond in 1962 and soon he began researching the area's rich local history.
 Cloake was a leading participant in the foundation of the Richmond Local History Society and of the Museum of Richmond of which he was its first chairman.
 He was elected a Fellow of the Society of Antiquaries of London in March 1988 and was awarded an Honorary DLitt. from Kingston University in 2004.

 Cloake appeared as a local history expert in series 5, episode 1 of Time Team, Channel 4's TV programme on archaeology, which revealed the footings of the lost Richmond Palace.
 It was first broadcast on 4 January 1998.

 Honours

-In 1977, Cloake was made a Companion of the Order of St Michael and St George (CMG).
+In 1977, Cloake was appointed a Companion of the Order of St Michael and St George (CMG).